Pathogen-Genomics-Cymru/covate/README.md

 A date-stamped output directory is created with sub-directories for each common lineage.
 At the top level you will find a csv of the timeseries and error log files.
 In a lineage sub-directory you should find the following directories and plots:
 * **prediction** The forecasted time series for each region
 * **validation** A validation forecast for each region (plots the time series for the last nsteps prior to the set end date with a forecast)
-* **logs** Log files containing results of the stats tests.
-There will be a prediction and validation log file (provided --validate True)
+* **logs** Log files containing information on the time series and the built models.
+If there are any errors raised for the lineage then an error log will also be generated.
+There are separate log files for prediction and validation (provided --validate True).
 * **additional-plots** Time series for the lineage and ACF plots for each region.
 There may be additional VAR plots if relevant

 ### Error Log ###
 There are separate error log files for prediction and validation.
 The error log will likely contain ERROR and WARN messages for some lineages.
 ERROR messages indicate a fatal error where the code was unable to build a model for a lineage due to poor quality data.
 WARN messages indicate a non-fatal error, in this case the model should build for a lineage, but the message may indicate that the model might not be accurate (e.g. A WARN message is recorded if causality is not found).
-These ERROR and WARN messages are also duplicated in the individual log files for each lineage.